Achieve Goals Faster With These Tracking Apps and Hacks

 An easy way to get started with exercise is by simply moving more, hence the reason I’m suggesting tracking your steps.

-Fortunately, most smart phones in the last year have automatic step trackers built-in, and if you’re a smartwatch owner, you’ll most likely be able to monitor and receive reports on your daily steps.
+Fortunately, most smart phones have automatic step trackers built-in, and if you’re a smartwatch owner, you’ll most likely be able to monitor and receive reports on your daily steps.

 If you’re looking for a way to compare your daily steps to an activity level, consider the following categories: